By Julie Maitland IKFF CKT FMDS

 The next nine months were going to have, what I thought, was a massive impact on both of my goals.
 What would happen to all the strength I had already gained?
 Would I ever be as fit and healthy again?
 Would I be able to lose all the extra weight you gain while pregnant?
 After spending most of my adult life overweight I had finally achieved the size 8 figure I’d always dreamed of by following the DMC coaching.
 Was I going to have to wave ‘bye bye’ to that for good?

-Lewis wasn’t planned but don’t get me wrong he is the most amazing thing that has ever happened to Davie and I, however having an unplanned pregnancy can unexpectedly play havoc with your emotions at the most crazy times.
-Usually when I was training I would question what I was doing?
-Gone were the days of high intensity cardio and heavy weights sessions the type I loved and along came low impact, much lighter weights and less challenging strength sessions.
+Lewis wasn’t planned but don’t get me wrong he is the most amazing thing that has ever happened to Davie and I, however having an unplanned pregnancy can unexpectedly play havoc with your emotions at the craziest times.
+Usually, when I was training I would question what I was doing?
+Gone were the days of high-intensity cardio and heavy weights sessions the type I loved and along came low impact, much lighter weights, and less challenging strength sessions.

-So on the arrival of our bundle of joy, dirty nappies and sleepless nights it was important to ME to get my strength back and quickly.
-Yes ME, I could honestly say I have heard more times during the last 8 months ‘ but she has a personal trainer for a partner so it will be easy for her ’ more often that I have had a full nights sleep (and Lewis is a great sleeper!!).
+So on the arrival of our bundle of joy, dirty nappies, and sleepless nights it was important to ME to get my strength back and quickly.
+Yes ME, I could honestly say I have heard more times during the last 8 months ‘ but she has a personal trainer for a partner so it will be easy for her ’ more often than I have had a full night’s sleep (and Lewis is a great sleeper!!).

 As I push my strength training I continue to improve week on week and I am always setting out to beat my last session with heavier weights or reduced sets with higher reps.
 You are only as good as your last session so if I aim to improve each week then I am progressing.
-More importantly I learnt during this period of personal growth never to let ego get in the way of strength and it’s not always about muscle strength its more about inner strength.
+More importantly, I learned during this period of personal growth never to let ego get in the way of strength and it’s not always about muscle strength it’s more about inner strength.

 I am achieving my goals, but on reflection is my goal really what I want it to be?
 No.